Quality Improvement Review for Nurse Leaders

 Etiology

 Understanding the underlying issues within quality is essential to developing and implementing strategies for improvement.
-Valuable insights to root causes of quality issues in healthcare include communication breakdown, systemic inefficiencies, inadequate training and education, and resource limitations.
+Valuable insights into root causes of quality issues in healthcare include communication breakdown, systemic inefficiencies, inadequate training and education, and resource limitations.

 Communication is potentially the most important aspect of any team, and healthcare is no different.
 Miscommunications between patients, their support team, providers and their clinical teams, and other interdisciplinary care team members not only cause misunderstanding but can lead to more significant challenges.
-Incorrect treatments to delays of care to sentinel events, all miscommunications that can be prevented through the appropriate quality improvement efforts (11).
-Inefficiencies, such as poorly designed workflows, contribute to errors, reduced quality of care, and increased healthcare costs (11).

 Ask yourself...